History of Utah: Utah War

 Disputes between the Mormon inhabitants and the federal government intensified after the Church of Jesus Christ of Latter-day Saints' practice of polygamy became known.
 The polygamous practices of the Mormons, which were made public in 1854, would be one of the major reasons Utah was denied statehood until almost 50 years after the Mormons had entered the area.

 After news of their polygamous practices spread, the members of the LDS Church were quickly viewed by some as un-American and rebellious.
 In 1857, after news of a possible rebellion spread, President James Buchanan sent troops on the Utah expedition to quell the growing unrest and to replace Brigham Young as territorial governor with Alfred Cumming.
 The expedition was also known as the Utah War.

 As fear of invasion grew, Mormon settlers had convinced some Paiute Indians to aid in a Mormon-led attack on 120 immigrants from Arkansas under the guise of Indian aggression.
 The murder of these settlers became known as the Mountain Meadows massacre.
 The Mormon leadership had adopted a defensive posture that led to a ban on the selling of grain to outsiders in preparation for an impending war.
 This chafed pioneers traveling through the region, who were unable to purchase badly needed supplies.
 A disagreement between some of the Arkansas pioneers and the Mormons in Cedar City led to the secret planning of the massacre by a few Mormon leaders in the area.
-Some scholars debate the involvement of Brigham Young.Krakauer, Jon.
-Under the Banner of Heaven: A Story of Violent Faith.
-New York: Doubleday, 2003.
-Print.
+Some scholars debate the involvement of Brigham Young.
 Only one man, John D. Lee, was ever convicted of the murders, and he was executed at the massacre site.